syncfusion-content/xamarin-docs/Xamarin/Essential-Chart/Getting-Started.md

 In this example is visualized the temperature over the months using a Spline Series.
 Before creating the series, you have to create the data source representing the climate details.

 In SFChart, series, the data source must be the collection of SfChartDataPoint__objects.
-Add the following class by inheriting from SfChartDatSource, for generating the data points.
+Add the following class by inheriting from SfChartDataSource, for generating the data points.